2010 Asian Games: Costs

-in stark contrast to an earlier report, which had claimed that the cost could exceed ￥200 billion.
+in stark contrast to an earlier report, which had claimed that the cost could exceed ¥200 billion.

-In March 2009, the director of the marketing department of the Games, Fang Da'er, claimed that the Games were short of funds, due to the lack of sponsorship and the global financial crisis.
+In March 2009, the director of the marketing department of the Games, Fang Da'er, claimed that the Games were short of funds, due to the lack of sponsorship and the 2008 financial crisis.
 An informal estimate put the Games' expenditure at about US$420 million and revenue at US$450 million.

-On October 13, 2010, Wan Qingliang, mayor of Guangzhou at the time, officially revealed in a press conference that the total cost of staging the Asian Games and Asian Para Games is about ￥122.6 billion ($18.37 billion), with ￥109 billion spent on the city's infrastructure, ￥6.3 billion on the venues and some ￥7.3 billion spent on the Games' operations.
+On October 13, 2010, Wan Qingliang, mayor of Guangzhou at the time, officially revealed in a press conference that the total cost of staging the Asian Games and Asian Para Games was about ¥122.6 billion ($18.37 billion), with ¥109 billion spent on the city's infrastructure, ¥6.3 billion on the venues and some ¥7.3 billion spent on the Games' operations.

 The full spending details would be released before 2013, according to the city's finance chief Zhang Jieming.
-It was later reported that Guangzhou generated US$32 billion (￥210 billion) debt after staging the games.
+It was later reported that Guangzhou accumulated US$32 billion (¥210 billion) in debt after staging the Games.

 Volunteers

-Volunteer recruitment program for the 2010 Asian Games began at 9 pm on April 21, 2009, with a target of 60,000 games-time volunteers.
+The volunteer recruitment program for the 2010 Asian Games began at 9 pm on April 21, 2009, with a target of 60,000 games-time volunteers.
 The volunteers were given a green short-sleeve t-shirt, a green long-sleeve t-shirt, a sport jacket, a pair of trousers, a hat, a water bottle, a pair of sport shoes and a waist bag.

 Torch relay

 Two torch designs were shortlisted in September 2009 for the 2010 Asian Games.
-A design named "The Tide" was chosen over one named "Exploit" by the organizers as the torch of the Games.
-"The Tide" weighs 98 g and is 70 cm long, and is tall and straight in shape, while dynamic in terms of image.
+The organizers chose a design named "The Tide" over one named "Exploit" as the torch of the Games.
+"The Tide" weighed 98 g and was 70 cm long.
+It was tall and straight in shape, while dynamic in terms of image.

-The torch relay route was unveiled on March 4, 2010, and due to budgetary issues and the problems related to 2008 Summer Olympics torch relay, the organizers decided to carry it out on a smaller scale than those carried out in previous editions.
-The torch was Guangdong province and was traveled across 21 major cities of the Guangdong Province.
-The flame of the torch was lit at the Great Wall of China on October 9, 2010, and traveled around the Temple of Heaven in Beijing.
-As originally scheduled 21 cities were present in the list of relay, with 2,010 torchbearers expected to carry it from October 12 to November 12, 2010; however, two more cities — Changchun in Jilin and Haiyang in Shandong, the host cities of 2007 Asian Winter Games and 2012 Asian Beach Games respectively, were also later added to the route for a single day on October 15, 2010, increasing the number of torchbearers to 2,068 people.
+The torch relay route was unveiled on March 4, 2010, and due to budgetary issues and the problems related to 2008 Summer Olympics torch relay, the organizers decided to carry it out on a smaller scale than those carried out previously.
+The torch was lit at the Great Wall of China on October 9, 2010, and traveled around the Temple of Heaven in Beijing.
+As originally scheduled, 21 cities were present on the relay route, with 2,010 torchbearers expected to carry it from October 12 to November 12, 2010.
+Two more cities — Changchun in Jilin and Haiyang in Shandong, the host cities of 2007 Asian Winter Games and 2012 Asian Beach Games respectively, were also later added to the route for a single day on October 15, 2010, increasing the number of torchbearers to 2,068 people.